Bawnorton/BetterTrims/README.md

 </details>

 ### Config
-Most numerical values can be changed in the config file.
-The config file is located in the `config` folder in your `.minecraft` folder.
+- Most effects can be configured
+- In game config editting gui provided by ModMenu and YACL

 ### Installation
 #### Requires Fabric